ChrisPritchard/slack-yara-scanner/README.md

 ## Installing Step 4: Usage and Testing

 All going well, the final step is to test.
 The app must be added to a channel, so add the app via the integrations menu, then try typing in one of the test strings from the yara rules.
 If its all working, the scanner should send you an ephemeral message!

+Note, as noted above in the design, you can also text in regular webserver mode by providing the argument `-serve [port]`, e.g. `-serve 5000`.